 In 2020 P-CREW will field four youth crews mainly working with Lassen National Forest maintaining and clearing the trails in the Caribou Wilderness.
 Other 2020 project partners include Plumas National Forest and The Feather River Land Trust.

 Ashley manages Plumas Conservation, Restoration, and Education in Watersheds (P-CREW), bringing rural and urban youth together to perform landscape restoration projects in the northern Sierra.
 She has a B.S. in Agronomy (Soil Science and Environmental Quality) and a minor in Geology from Iowa State University.
 She came to California in 2011 to join a conservation corps and immediately fell in love with the Sierra Nevada Mountains and the corps life.
 She’s thrilled to be in a position that helps youth from a variety of backgrounds have a positive experience living and working in the mountains while connecting with nature.
-Ashley is also an Indian Valley Parks and Recreation District Board member locally and helps coach the local 5th/6th grade soccer team.
+Ashley is also an Indian Valley Recreation and Parks District Board member and helps coach the local 5th/6th grade soccer team.

 For the past 30 years, Amy has led outdoor education and leadership training trips throughout the U.S., including the Rocky Mountains, Sierra Nevada, Southwest, Pacific Northwest, and Alaska.
 She serves as the Crew Member Experience Specialist and Alumni Communications Coordinator for P-CREW.
 In addition to the diverse experience in outdoor leadership programming Amy brings to our youth programs, she has also served as the financial manager for the organization since 1998.
 In her spare time, you can find Amy hiking with her dogs, working diligently in her garden, and serving as the community mom to the youth of Indian Valley.